 - Center for Sustainable Business Practice (CSBP) – is a campus-based program that provides students with a customized MBA degree, with a strong emphasis on experiential learning and applied projects in partnership with Oregon businesses.

 - Sustainable Cities Initiative (SCI) – is a campus-based program that focuses on planning and design services to Oregon communities.
 SCI is a key partner in the EDAUC and we are exploring ways to create linkages between planning, design, policy, and economic development.

 - Classes/Studios – UO offers hundreds of courses and studios.
 Classes are increasingly incorporating service-learning projects.

 - Thesis/Exit projects – All UO graduate programs include a thesis/exit project or other type of capstone project.
 Students typically work individually to research a specific topic.

 - Student groups (e.g., LiveMove, Community Oriented-Oregon Planners, etc.) – The UO sponsors many student groups, some of which conduct community service projects.
 These groups can be linked to communities to provide a range of services.

 - Faculty research – A core function of a university is research.
-We are working to develop partnerships with faculty in the School of Architecture and Allied Arts (AAA) and the Lundquist College of Business.
+We partner with faculty in the College of Design and the Lundquist College of Business.

 - Internships – The UO has an internship program that links students with private and public organizations throughout the state.